What are weather graphics?

 3. Temperature

-Forecasters can show the temperature, whether on a local, state, or national level.
+Forecasters can show temperature data, whether at the local, state, or national level.

 4. Wind speed and direction

-These visuals help depict the wind speed and direction, whether on a local, state, or national level.
+These visuals help depict wind speed and direction at the local, state, and national levels.

 5. Amount of precipitation

-In addition to the type and chances of precipitation, weather graphics can show the amount that might be coming to a particular area.
+In addition to precipitation type and likelihood, weather graphics can show the amount that might fall in a particular area.

 6. Sky cover